selcukkubur/katfukui.com/README.md

-# katfukui.com v2.0
+# selcukkubur v2.0
-My small corner of the web :heart:
+My corner on the web , published articles and thougts

 ### Powered by... 🔌
 * Site building — [Jekyll](http://jekyllrb.com)